 Multi-day conferences have simultaneous sessions in different spaces.
 Attendees choose which to attend, meaning they miss others.
 Professional photography ensures all sessions are documented, even those with smaller attendance.

 This benefits attendees who missed the conference entirely.
 They can still see what happened and feel connected to the learning community.
+That is one of the biggest advantages of brand activation event photography services for business events, because strong visual coverage helps organizations extend the reach of their event long after it ends.

 When people see photos of an event they missed, they experience FOMO and become motivated to attend next time.
 Teachers scrolling through photos of peers networking and learning think “I need to be there next year.”